comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 </figure>
 </center>

-We migrated completely to transit gateways and our architecture has simplified immensely and looks approximately as below.
+We migrated completely to transit gateways, and our architecture has simplified immensely and looks approximately as below.

 <center>
 <figure>